hellenike/textbook/docs/topics/principal-parts/index.md

 ### Verb conjugations

-Verbs are organized into "conjugations," a grouping where they share common endings.
-Ancient Greek has two conjugations: thematic and athematic.
-The names reflect the presence or the absence of a "thematic vowel" as part of the personal verb endings: thematic verbs use the thematic vowel, while athematic verbs do not.
-In this module, we will begin practicing forms of both conjugations, and note these differences and the ways they affect the forms.
-Conjugations are also sometimes named after the common ending of the first principal part, so thematic verbs may be referred to as -ω verbs nd athematic verbs may be called -μι verbs.
+Greek verbs are organized into two "conjugations," a grouping where they share common endings.  *Thematic* verbs include a thematic vowel in their endings; *athematic* verbs do not.
+Thematic verbs are also called -ω verbs and athematic verbs may be called -μι verbs, after the common ending of the first principal part.

 ### Examples of principal parts